markbind-convert/teammates-wiki/Instructions-for-GSOC-2019-Applicants.md

 The main criterion is your programming skills, evaluated based on the quality of your past work.
 Provide links to any of your past work that is available online.

-Given that TEAMMATES is based in a Computing school and the project is especially student-friendly, we receive a high number of GSoC applications out of which only the strongest applicants are likely to be selected.Even if you fail to get selected for a GSoC slot in TEAMMATES, you are encouraged to continue contributing.
+Given that TEAMMATES is based in a Computing school and the project is especially student-friendly, we receive a high number of GSoC applications out of which only the strongest applicants are likely to be selected.
+Even if you fail to get selected for a GSoC slot in TEAMMATES, you are encouraged to continue contributing.
 It will improve your programming skills and OSS credentials, which will add weight to your future GSoC/job applications.

 ## Writing the project proposal
 Length: The project proposal need not be very long, typically, no longer than three pages.